chengwenxi/nitro/docs/arbos/geth.md

 # Geth

-Nitro makes minimal modifications to geth in hopes of not violating its assumptions.
+Mantle makes minimal modifications to geth in hopes of not violating its assumptions.
 This document will explore the relationship between geth and MtOS, which consists of a series of hooks, interface implementations, and strategic re-appropriations of geth's basic types.

 We store MtOS's state at an address inside a geth `statedb`.
 In doing so, MtOS inherits the `statedb`'s statefulness and lifetime properties.
 For example, a transaction's direct state changes to MtOS are discarded upon a revert.